Zakia Hakki: Career

 Hakki fled Iraq in 1996, bribing her way out of the country with a valuable carpet.
 She received political asylum in the United States.
 She was a member of the Independents Liberal Politician Iraqi Women Group, speaking out about conditions for women in Hussein's Iraq.

 Hakki worked as an attorney in Northern Virginia and was the vice president of the Iraqi-American Council.
 She supported her son in his fight for asylum in the US after he was accused of being a double agent.

 Hakki returned to Iraq in 2003, seeking to put her legal expertise to work in rebuilding the country.
 She was elected a member of the interim parliament.
 She was hired by the Coalition Provisional Authority's interim Ministry of Justice to make recommendations about legal reforms to the Constitution Review Committee.
 However, neither she nor any other woman was able to participate in the drafting process for the new constitution, debate the constitution publicly or review it before the final draft became public.

 In 2004, Hakki was an outspoken opponent against the US-backed Iraqi Governing Council's decision to cancel family laws and place jurisdiction under sharia, saying, "This new law will send Iraqi families back to the Middle Ages."
 When Shiite Islamic parties pushed for sharia to be enshrined in the interim constitution, Hakki used her Department of Defense clearance to bring activists into the Green Zone and staged sit-ins in US proconsul Paul Bremer's office until he agreed to veto sharia.
 She was an adviser to Iraq's Ministry of Justice in 2004 and 2005.
 In 2005 she said, "I am thankful America liberated us from Saddam Hussein, but I resent how it has been dealing with Iraqis since then."

-She won the January 2005 Iraqi parliamentary election and served on the drafting committee.
+Hakki won the January 2005 Iraqi parliamentary election and served on the drafting committee.
 The same December she was elected to the Iraqi Council of Representatives and was a member of the Constitutional Review Committee.

-Personal life
+Personal life and death

 Hakki was a Shia Muslim.
 During the Ba'athist rule in Iraq, Haqqi was placed under house arrest.
 The then President Saddam Hussein had her husband, brother and cousins killed.
 Two of her sons were evacuated to Guam and held in INS detention: Ali, a doctor with his wife and two children, and his brother who had deserted Hussein's army after witnessing the destruction of a Kurdish village.

-She died in a Virginia hospital on August 22, 2021.
+Zakia Hakki died in a Virginia hospital on 22 August 2021, at the age of 81.